reubano/ongeza/README.rst

 Usage
 -----

-pkutils is intended to be used from the command line.
+bump is intended to be used from the command line.

 .. code-block:: bash